MicrosoftLearning/mslearn-mlops/documentation/00-set-up.md

 > Change the default names for the resource group and workspace if you named your assets differently.

 Once the workflow has completed successfully, you'll find a new dataset in your Azure Machine Learning workspace.

+## Local debugging

+GitHub Actions are ideal for automating workflows.
+To test the workflow before you automate it, it's recommended to use a local debugging approach.
+As you'll be working with Azure Machine Learning mostly by using the CLI v2, there are two main ways you can test commands:

+- **[Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview)**: Browser-based shell for managing Azure resources.
+- **[Visual Studio Code](https://code.visualstudio.com/download)**: Download for free to manage Azure resources from your local device.

+Whether you choose to use the Azure Cloud Shell or Visual Studio code for debugging, make sure to install the Azure Machine Learning extension for CLI v2.
+To learn more about [how to install the extension and login to Azure](https://docs.microsoft.com/azure/machine-learning/how-to-configure-cli).